What LeBron James Entering Free Agency Means for Every Potential Suitor

 Striking a sign-and-trade is equally easily.
 They have the best mix of future picks, prospects, innocuous salary filler and cap space among every LeBron admirer.
 Their top proposals can assume all kinds of permutations.

-The Sixers will wake up with more than $25 million in space on July 1.
+The Sixers will wake up with more than $25 million in space July 1.
 They don't have to worry about sending back comparable salary in talks with Cleveland.
 They could also commit to shipping out a ton of money after exhausting their free-agency clout.

 Building an offer around, say, Bayless' expiring deal, Robert Covington, Markelle Fultz and Timothe Luwawu-Cabarrot works for a capped-out team.
-The Sixers can rather effortlessly dredge up another $4 millionish in room, sign Paul George and then trade for James.
-They can also flip the order of events: carve out the room to ink James and then aim for a George sign-and-trade or Kawhi Leonard deal.
+The Sixers can effortlessly dredge up another $4 million-ish in room, sign Paul George and then trade for James.
+They can also flip the order of events: Carve out the room to ink James and then aim for a George sign-and-trade or Kawhi Leonard deal.

 Enticing?
 Duh.
 But that rang true before James opted out.
-Philly's pitch has never been the teensiest bit tied to him actually entering free agency.
+Philly's pitch has never been the teensiest bit tied to his entering free agency.

 Feeling-Better-Than-Ever Clique